 How to Cook Frozen Pork Tenderloin in the Instant Pot

 How many times did it happen to you to plan a delicious dinner, and only to realize that you forgot to thaw the meat?!
 This is the scenario that usually leads to either eating cereal after work or ordering delivery.
 However, with the help of the Instant Pot, you won’t have this problem again.
-In this post, I will show you how to cook frozen pork tenderloin in the pressure cooker.
+In this post, I’ll show you how to cook frozen pork tenderloin in a pressure cooker and have a comforting dinner in under an hour.

 Why you will love this recipe

-• Frozen meat cooks fast: While cooking frozen meat in the oven may not yield tender and tasty meat, the instant pot seals in all that moisture and cooks your pork fast with the hot steam as it thaws.
+• Frozen meat cooks quickly: While cooking frozen meat in the oven may not yield tender and tasty meat, the Instant Pot seals in all that moisture and cooks your pork fast with hot steam as it thaws.
 You can cook this tender cut in about an hour.

 • Incredible tender meat: As pork tenderloin is the leanest cut of pork, it can dry out in the oven.
 Cooking it in the instant pot while frozen is like cooking it in a slow cooker that cooks at quadruple speed.

-• Simple but delicious: You don’t need any prep, and the recipe only calls for a handful of ingredients, so it is simple to make, too.
+• Simple but delicious: With minimal preparation and only a handful of ingredients, this recipe is easy to make and tastes fantastic.

 Main ingredients: